tmkhmbt/foraging_turtle_analysis_with_SNPs/extract_SNPs_for_group_assignment.md

             -W /path/to/whitelist --genepop
 ```

-Then, estimation of the natal origins were performed group assignment using find.clusters function in [adgenet](https://adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf).
+Then, the natal origins were estimated by the group assignments using *find.clusters* function in [adgenet](https://adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf).